wkgcass/vfx/README.md

 As well as some other small UI components.

-> This demo doesn't contain tutorial code, you can goto `src/test/java/io/vproxy/vfx/intro` to see all code of this demo.
+> This demo doesn't contain tutorial code, but you can goto `src/test/java/io/vproxy/vfx/intro` to see all code of this demo.
 > The managers, control functions, utilities and other non-UI stuff are not presented in this demo.
 > However, this library very is simple, you can read each code snippet in less than one minute.
 > Currently no plan on making a detailed doc about this project.
 > You can find usage of this library in `vproxy-ui` and `hotta-pc-assistant`.
 > If you want to read this project, check the `module-info.java` first, which will give you a general view of what this library provides.

+Please note that this project is currently only made to meet my own needs.
+Some UI design patterns are hard coded, for example most paddings of the UI components are stored in static fields and do not allow you to modify them.
+If you want to make some changes, you might have to modify the source codes.

+PRs are welcome, we can make it better!

+Finally, the most important part of this announcement: I might make incompatible API upgrades if really needed.
+For example, the current FontManager works, but is really hard to use and hard to maintain, I might make a full refactor on that in the near future.
+And new abstract methods will be added to `Theme` when needed.